 Kongens [Copenhagen, Denmark]

-Copenhagen is routinely regarded as one of the most livable cities in the world, and public gardens like Kongens Have (“The King’s Garden”) are a prime example why.
+Copenhagen is routinely regarded as one of the most livable cities in the world.
+Public gardens like Kongens Have (“The King’s Garden”) are a prime example why.

 A highlight of the park is a beautiful rose garden along the Rosenborg Castle moat, which is in full bloom during summer.
-During summer the park is also an entertainment hub, with a daily marionette show for children and live music during the Copenhagen Jazz Festival in July.
+During summer, the park is also an entertainment hub.
+It’s alive with a daily marionette show for children and live music during the Copenhagen Jazz Festival in July.